sams96/sams96.github.io/_drafts/minor-planets.md

 to the direction of rotation of the Earth.
 This would move the camera with the stars throughout the exposure so any objects moving relative to the stars would appear as streaks on the photographic plate.
-Wolf used this method to discover a total of \num{228} minor planets.</p>
+Wolf used this method to discover a total of \num{228} minor planets.

-<p>Today sky surveys use computerised telescopes with charge-coupled device (CCD)
-cameras in order to automate the process as much as possible.
+Today sky surveys use computerised telescopes with charge-coupled device (CCD) cameras in order to automate the process as much as possible.
 This allows for objects to be found faster and for dimmer, and therefore smaller and/or more distant, objects to be discovered.